nealstewart/backbone.validations/README.markdown

 I am stomping ALL OVER the original Backbone.Model.
 If you feel skeezy about this, then feel free to call:

-    Backbone.Validations.noConflict();
+    Backbone.Model.noConflict();

-Which will restore Backbone.Model to its' rightful spot, and allow you to find the new validating model at:
+Both will restore Backbone.Model to its' rightful spot, and allow you to find the new validating model at:

     Backbone.Validations.Model